 No information was provided on any ongoing training of ICANN staff at any level in enhancing multilingual skills.

-Staff further noted that
+Staff further noted that:

 While ICANN does not have a written policy for hiring senior staff with multilingual skills, there are a number of well-established practices and standard operating procedures to address this topic.
 As ATRT2 noted, ICANN has been successful in ensuring that senior staff possess multilingual skills by following these practices, and we anticipate that the level of multilingual knowledge will deepen as ICANN continues to implement its global strategy.
 ICANN will consider other appropriate documentation of the importance of multilingual skills for senior staff on a go-forward basis.